Frequently Asked Questions

 How can I get a university policy started from my office or department?

-The Office of the Secretary of the University at firstname.lastname@example.org or 848-932-7434 is equipped to assist you with questions you have about the process in general or if you want to know whether a university policy is warranted in a particular situation.
+Please see the How to Develop a New Policy page on this website.
+Also, the Office of the Secretary of the University at firstname.lastname@example.org or 848-932-7434 is equipped to assist you with questions you have about the process in general or if you want to know whether a university policy is warranted in a particular situation.